saulpierotti/markdown_notebook/AML1.md

 * By tuning $\lambda$ I can modify the behaviour of my model
 	* When $\lambda$ is really large I go towards underfitting
 	* When it is too small I have overfitting

+## Improving performance
+* Do not over-optimize the model: if needed try to increase the amount of data
+	* Not always easy!
+* Another possibility: tune down or remove features!
+* Maybe your dataset is not descriptive enough: more features!
+* In general, you need experience and gut feeling

+## Training and testing
+* Typically I split in 70/30 or 80/20
+* The training set should be larger than the test set
+* If there is structure in your data shuffle them!
+* When checking performance in the testing set, not always I use the same cost function used in the training
+	* For logistic regression I can just count the number of correct predictions
+* I can train my model and test it n times, and then chose the one that performs better in the test set
+	* In this case I am actually using the test set to choose the best model, so I cannot use it for testing performance!
+	* I can 2 a 3-partition: I set aside the test set at the beginning and I do cross validation in the remaining part
+		* I choose the best model and then test it on the test set that I set aside
+		* A typical split is 60/20/20